 This supplemental privacy notice gives European Union (EU) and Brazilian residents additional information required by local law.
 These provisions, together with the statements in the College Board privacy notices, explain our practices for processing EU and Brazilian residents’ personal data.

 Cookies: Visitors to our site from the EU and Brazil can opt out of cookies for nonessential website purposes when they first access our site.
 When you visit our website and with your consent, we place cookies on your computer.
-Please see the sections above regarding cookies and similar technologies.
+Please see the Cookies and Website Usage for more information regarding cookies and similar technologies.

 This EU and Brazil Privacy Notice explains why we collect your personally identifiable information and how we process it.
 When necessary, we collect and process your information per the lawful bases described below: